MB&F: Notable models

 The Horological Machine No.6 (HM6) features a rounded biomorphic case, flying tourbillon under a retractable cover, and automatic winding.
 It displays hours and minutes on separate semi-spherical aluminum indication domes, crown to open/close a central flying tourbillon shield.
-It features hour and minute indications on domes, automatic winding regulated by twin turbines developed exclusively for HM6 by Maximilian Büsser and Friends and Davide Candaux Horlogerie Créative.
+It features hour and minute indications on domes, automatic winding regulated by twin turbines developed exclusively for HM6 by MB&F.

 In 2015 Horological Machine No.6 received a ‘Red Dot: Best of the Best" award – the top prize at the international Red Dot Awards.

-In 2015, Maximilian Büsser and Friends presented Legacy Machine Perpetual featuring a new perpetual calendar architecture.
+In 2015, MB&F presented Legacy Machine Perpetual featuring a new perpetual calendar architecture.
 LM Perpetual has a large-diameter suspended balance with traditional Breguet overcoil suspended over on the dial from twin arches with the complete perpetual calendar complication visible on full display above the movement plate.
 It displays hours, minutes, day, date, month, retrograde leap year and power reserve indicators.
-It has a fully integrated perpetual calendar developed for Maximilian Büsser and Friends by Stephen McDonnell, featuring dial-side complication and mechanical processor system architecture with inbuilt safety mechanisms.
-In 2016 Legacy Machine Perpetual won the Best Calendar Watch Prize" at the Grand Prix d’Horlogerie de Genève (GPHG).
+It has a fully integrated perpetual calendar developed for MB&F by Stephen McDonnell, featuring dial-side complication and mechanical processor system architecture with inbuilt safety mechanisms.

-Also in 2015 the HM6 Space Pirate was awarded the Best of the Best Red Dot prize.
+In 2016 Legacy Machine Perpetual won the Best Calendar Watch Prize at the Grand Prix d’Horlogerie de Genève (GPHG).

-In 2018, the company was awarded an Entrepreneurship prize by the Prix.
+In 2018, Maximilian Büsser was awarded an Entrepreneurship prize by the Gaïa Prix.